 Storing Whole Heads

-- If you had braided your garlic for curing, you can leave it in the braid for storage as well, just cut off the heads when you’re ready to use them starting at the bottom of the braid.
+If your garlic is braided from curing, leave it in the braid for storage as well.
+Just cut off the heads when you’re ready to use them starting at the bottom of the braid.

 It’s not a good idea to store your cured garlic heads in the fridge, because they will have a tendency to sprout at this temperature.
 However, you can store them for a few months in the fridge if you pickle them.
 There are many recipes online for picked garlic, but the easiest is refrigerator pickles, which don’t require water bath canning.